Updated: January 23, 2026

 In Braga’s district of Gualtar, you can find schools and a university, and one international school, the Braga International School.
 The latter follows an English curriculum and caters to children between three and eighteen years of age.

-Braga is not only the perfect city for families, it’s also a great place for young people.
+Braga is not only the perfect city for families, but it’s also a great place for young people.
 Braga is a popular university town and therefore has a great international scene.
-Everyday life is exciting in northern Portugal, with affordable and good transport links and Porto airport close by, making Portugal’s oldest city a desirable place for many young people.
+Everyday life is exciting in northern Portugal, with affordable and good transportation links and Porto Airport (Francisco Sá Carneiro Airport) close by, making Portugal’s oldest city a desirable place for many young people.

 Eating out

 Portugal’s cuisine is known for being of exceptional quality, but fresh and wholesome food doesn’t mean an extortionate price tag.
-This is especially the case for the north of Portugal, where prices are generally lower than in the south.
+This is especially the case in the north of Portugal, where prices are generally lower than in the south, and you’ll find large portions.

 Shopping